dbeauregard/gpdb-k8s/README.md

 6. In a browser navigate to the url http://127.0.0.1:8080 and login

 ## Cleanup
-1. Stop Colima (pauses Colima and the K8s cluster)
+1. Stop Colima (pauses Colima and the K8s cluster; can be restarted later)
 ```shell
 colima stop
 ```